PNAP/terraform-provider-pnap/docs/resources/rancher_cluster.md

 * `node_pools` - The node pools associated with the cluster (must contain exactly one item).
     * `name` - The name of the node pool.
     * `node_count` - Number of configured nodes.
     * `server_type` - Node server type.
 Default value is "s0.d1.small".
+    * `ssh_config` - Configuration defining which public SSH keys are pre-installed as authorized on the server.
+        * `install_default-keys` - Define whether public keys marked as default should be installed on this node.
+Default value is true.
+        * `keys` - List of public SSH keys.
+        * `key-ids` - List of public SSH key identifiers.
     * `nodes` - The nodes associated with this node pool.
         * `server_id` - The server identifier.
 * `metadata` - Connection parameters to use to connect to the Rancher Server Administrative GUI.